 The Jury Commissioner’s Office maintains a roster of possible jurors called a “jury pool”, comprising Montgomery County residents who are licensed Maryland motor vehicle drivers and/or registered voters.
 Each year, 80,000 potential jurors are randomly selected from this jury pool.
 Throughout the year, each of these 80,000 potential jurors receives a Juror Qualification Form to establish whether he/she is qualified to serve as a juror in Montgomery County.
 The responses to the Juror Qualification Form are reviewed by the Jury Commissioner’s Office in order to determine whether the prospective juror meets the criteria to be qualified to serve as a juror.

 Below is a list of questions commonly asked by individuals selected for jury service at Montgomery County Circuit Court:

 - How was I chosen?

-- What is permitted to be brought into the Judicial Center when called for Jury Duty?
+- What is permitted to be brought into the Circuit Court when called for Jury Duty?

 - How do I get to the courthouse?
 Where do I park?